aai-institute/pyDVL/docs/how-to-guides/how-to-speed-up-value-with-parallel.md

 model = make_pipeline(MinMaxScaler(), Normalizer(), LinearSVC())
 ```

-And the following utility and data valuation method:
+And the following scorer, utility and data valuation method:

 ```python
 from pydvl.valuation import (